amenophis/csv2json/README.md

 # csv2json

-A little to parse CSV file using type mapping and eport to JSON
+A little tool to parse CSV file using type mapping and export to JSON

 ## Installation
 ```bash